-Welcome to our Virgin Money Investments Review, as a member of the Virgin Group, Virgin Money UK has incredible name recognition.
-You know the name even if you’re not an account holder and if you’re new to investing.
-The brand spent years attempting to upend the banking experience by transforming it’s branches into ‘stores’ and ‘lounges’ and providing simple options to make money management easier.
+Virgin spent years attempting to upend the banking experience by transforming its branches into ‘stores’ and ‘lounges’ and providing simple options to make money management easier.
 It’s meant to be a lighter, leaner version of your high street bank with a little bit extra, including ISAs and pensions.

 How does the group compare?
-The good news is that Virgin Money’s Stocks and Shares ISA won the Your Money Award for best provider in 2016, 2017, 2018, and again recently in 2019.
+As I will show in my Virgin Money Investments review, the good news is that Virgin Money’s Stocks and Shares ISA won the Your Money Award for best provider in 2016, 2017, 2018, and again recently in 2019.
 However, you’ll quickly notice that your investments options are limited compared to other service providers.

 Is Virgin Money’s product right for you?
-Let’s walk through its account options.
+Read on to learn about the different account options in my review.

 Virgin money runs a wider product range than most investment platforms because it also operates as a bank that offers current and savings accounts as well as mortgages.